 What are the key benefits beyond those of T+1settlement?

 In what markets and for what asset classes is T0 settlement occurring today?
-Which of the above T0 settlement Models are utilized in each case?
+Which of the T0 settlement Models outlined below are utilized in each case?

 Equity Markets

-India
+India (NSDL has agreed to contribute a case study on its T0 implementation for equities which has been implemented in phases)

 China